EASTERN STATE HOSPITAL LONG TERM / ACQUIRED BRAIN INJURY - LEXINGTON Kentucky

 Eastern State Hospital Long Term / Acquired Brain Injury - Amenities:

-There are many features offered by Eastern State Hospital Long Term / Acquired Brain Injury and they include:
+Eastern State Hospital Long Term / Acquired Brain Injury enables seniors to receive many services, including:

 - Planned gatherings for families and residents